-Thunder Mountain Monument is the creation of by Frank Van Zant AKA Chief Rolling Mountain Thunder.
+Thunder Mountain Monument is the creation of Frank Van Zant, AKA Chief Rolling Mountain Thunder.
 The chief used objects he found at a nearby junkyard or picked up discarded objects along the highway to create his monument in the desert.

-The buildings, or what’s left of them are assembled from just about every object you can imagine including old tires, sinks, typewriters and pieces of cars.
-Frank Van Zant lived here with his wife for about 20 years along with drifters and hippies.
+The buildings, or what’s left of them, are assembled from just about every object you can imagine, including old tires, sinks, typewriters, and pieces of cars.
+Frank Van Zant lived here with his wife for nearly 20 years, along with drifters and hippies.

-The local town folk was not to happy with the chief’s unusual creation and did everything they could to rid the community of the blight including (rumored) setting a fire that destroyed the three-story commune building.
+The local town folk was not too happy with the chief’s unusual creation and did everything they could to rid the community of the blight, including (rumored) setting a fire that destroyed the three-story commune building.

 Thunder Mountain Monument

 Many of the artifacts have been damaged or removed by vandals over the years.
-Thunder Mountain is State of Nevada Historic Site Restoration Project but it does not have any rangers to protect it.
-The area has been fenced in with a gate and a sign that says closed after dark but for a determined vandal, access is easy.
+Thunder Mountain is the State of Nevada Historic Site Restoration Project, but it does not have any rangers to protect it.
+The area has been fenced in with a gate and a sign that says closed after dark, but for a determined vandal, access is easy.

-Chief Thunder continued his work on the site even after the fire in 1983 and the departure of his wife soon after.
-In 1989 at the age of 69, he put a gun to his head ending his life and the era of Thunder Mountain.
+Chief Thunder continued his work on the site even after the fire in 1983 and his wife’s departure soon after.
+In 1989 at the age of 69, he put a gun to his head, ending his life and the era of Thunder Mountain.

-Thunder Mountain is designated a Nevada State Historic Site and a National Monument and is an interesting side trip while traveling along Interstate 80 in Nevada.
+Thunder Mountain is designated a Nevada State Historic Site and a National Monument and is an exciting side trip while traveling along Interstate 80 in Nevada.

 Plan on spending about an hour checking out the monument.
-From there head over to the Safe Haven Rescue Zoo.
-Call ahead to let them know your visiting.
+From there, head over to the Safe Haven Rescue Zoo.
+Call ahead to let them know you are visiting.

-The drive from Reno is about two hours with not too much to see along the way except for high desert landscape.
+The drive from Reno is about two hours, with not too much to see along the way except for the high desert landscape.

-The nearest town with lodging, food and gas is Winnemucca 34 miles northeast of Imlay.
-Mill City, five miles away does have a huge Travel Centers of America truck stop.
+The nearest town with lodging, food, and gas is Winnemucca, 34 miles northeast of Imlay.
+Mill City, five miles away, does have a vast Travel Centers of America truck stop.
 Dining and gas facilities can be found here.